mazid1/palestine-banner/README.md

 ### Methods

+- `updateWithRandomMessage()`: Update the banner message with a randomly picket message
 - `updateMessage(newMessage)`: Update the banner message
 - `updateStyle(newStyle)`: Update the banner styles
 - `remove()`: Remove the banner from the page